Sex Education Laws and Public Schools

 There are several arguments for and against the teaching of sex education in schools.
-Supporters claim that exposure to such information, including STDs and the proper use of contraceptives, lowers teen pregnancy and STD infection rates.
+Supporters claim that exposure to such information, including STDs or STIs and the proper use of contraceptives, lowers teen pregnancy and STD or STI infection rates.
 They would also argue that most teenagers are, or will be, sexually active and that public schools are a proper venue for sex education particularly for those children who don't have any other exposure to the topic.
 As such, supporters typically favor a more comprehensive approach to sex education.

 Opponents of certain sex education programs in public schools, on the other hand, argue that the parents should have a say in what is taught to their children, particularly when it comes to such sensitive topics that could contradict a family's own moral or religious values.
 Opponents of certain sex education programs in schools typically favor a focus on teaching abstinence (waiting to have sex until marriage or a committed relationship) as the best way to protect children from the physical and psychological effects of having sex at a young age.

 Much of the debate today is centered on whether schools should teach abstinence-only or comprehensive sex education.
 Those favoring an abstinence-only approach correctly point out that abstinence is the only way to prevent pregnancy and STDs or STIs with 100 percent certainty and cite to studies showing the benefits of abstinence education.
 They also point out the emotional complexities that often accompany an active sex life.